 Feeding during breeding season – You can provide your goldfish as much as it can eat in a 15-30 minutes period, and do it 3-4 times per day, but make sure to clean the water in your tank.
 Providing enough protein to female goldfish is what helps them develop healthy eggs.

-Multiple fish – if you have more than one goldfish in your tank or pond, you should practice a meal routine of 2-3 times a day, and amount-wise, don’t give them more food than they can consume in two minutes.
+Multiple fish – if you have more than one goldfish in your tank or pond, it’s a good idea to practice a meal routine of 2-3 times a day, and amount-wise, don’t give them more food than they can consume in two minutes.

 What Should You Feed Your Goldfish?